heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 ```

 The output should be similar to the previous execution of Maven.

+You have to execute these steps only once per project.
+Once the Maven wrapper is
+initialized, you can use it to run Maven, as well as all other developers of the
+project.

 #### Update the `pom.xml` file to generate a JAR file